BOARD OF DIRECTORSLEADERSHIP TEAM

-Michael R. Wittek joined the WFF Board of Directors in late 2012.
+Michael R. Wittek, MSW, joined the WFF Board of Directors in late 2012 and serves as current Board Chair.
 Securing services for women in need of fistula repair provides Mr. Wittek an ongoing opportunity to continue his career-long work of advocacy for access to preventive services and effective health care interventions.

 Prior to his semi-retirement in May 2012, Mr. Wittek worked for decades to ensure patient access to health care from a number of perspectives.
 He managed employee health benefits for a large international computer firm and served on the management team of one of Minnesota’s largest health plans where he was a member of the plan’s health technology assessment committee.
 Most recently he was responsible for the health policy and planning function for the gastroenterology and urology area of Medtronic’s Neuromodulation Division.
 In his capacity with Medtronic, Inc., Mr. Wittek was responsible for paving the way for patient access to a number of new and novel therapies, including some with humanitarian use device designations.
 Medtronic, Inc. is a multinational medical device manufacturer that uses technology to transform the way debilitating, chronic diseases are treated.